 Comparing a marathon to a roller coaster is quite a cliche, but also very accurate.
 When you put in serious work for completing 26.2 miles, you want to be as prepared as possible for whatever may arise during the race.
-You’ll want to run your tempo runs, threshold efforts, do your long runs and get enough rest.

 While training purposefully for a marathon, you want race day to go well.
 How you manage those mid-race dips in confidence, energy, and motivation can be the difference between running well, finishing, and a DNF.